frappe/frappe_io_2014/frappe_io/templates/statics/buy/production-support.md

 Note: Server refers to a root server or managed server or virtual server.
 Hosting typically refers to only website hosting.
 ERPNext requires a server, not hosting.

-- A stable linux distribution.
+- A stable linux distribution, we recommend CentOS 6, Ubuntu 12+, Debian 7
 - Root access via Secured Shell (SSH) connection.
 - Server should have a static IP.
 - If you choose a commercial linux distribution like RedHat, you will have to buy relevant subscription to installation repositories.